-No. NEH does, however, support independent research in the humanities through its Public Scholar, NEH-Mellon Fellowships for Digital Publication, Fellowships, Fellowships for Advanced Social Science Research on Japan, and Summer Stipends programs, as well as the Awards for Faculty at Hispanic-Serving Institutions, at Historically Black Colleges and Universities, and at Tribal Colleges and Universities.
+No. NEH does, however, support independent research in the humanities through its Public Scholar, NEH-Mellon Fellowships for Digital Publication, Fellowships, Fellowships for Advanced Social Science Research on Japan, and Summer Stipends programs, as well as the Awards for Faculty Atlistorically Black Colleges and Universities, and Atl Tribal Colleges and Universities.
+NEH also supports independent research indirectly through the Fellowship Programs at Institutions program.